matthiasmullie/scrapbook/README.md

 ## Interfaces

-2 interfaces are available & both work with all adapters.
+3 interfaces are available & they work with all adapters.

 ### KeyValueStore